 Rotation 3: (2016) Tobias Eckle - Investigated the functional role of Notch signaling on cell survival in hypoxic stress response.

 Thesis Advisor - Santos Franco

 Why did you decide to pursue a Ph.D. in Cell Biology, Stem Cells and Development?

 Ever since completing my MS, I have been fascinated with cell and developmental biology and how discoveries made in those fields have potential for the development of treatment strategies of diseases such as degenerative disorders observed in aging.
 The CSD program seemed like a good fit for me to gain a working foundation in developmental biology.
 The people within the program are also an extremely supportive and clever lot who will encourage discussion and personal growth as a scientist.

 Why did you choose CU's Anschutz Medical Campus?

-What has been the biggest surprise since you arrived here?
+What has been the biggest surprise to you since arriving at AMC?

 Where did you grow up?

 I was born and raised in San Francisco, California.